 Right around the corner from the market square is an absolutely adorable and delicious place to grab a treat, the Phoenix Pharmacy!
 This old-school soda fountain/sundae shop is located in the iconic Phoenix building on Gay Street.
 Each member of the family can get their own ice cream.

 Although if you want to indulge truly, we recommend ordering their massive Street Car Sundae.
 Even just getting ice cream is turned into a really fun thing to do when in Knoxville!
+(Also, check out the amazing places to grab brunch in Knoxville.)

 Must See Museums & Stadiums in Knoxville